carbonblack/carbon-black-cloud-sdk-python/README.md

 ## License

-Use of the Carbon Black API is governed by the license found in [LICENSE](LICENSE).
+Use of the Carbon Black Cloud Python SDK is governed by the license found in [LICENSE](LICENSE).

 ## Support